 What is it?

 You may not have heard of Kali Audio and you can be forgiven.
-This Californian company have only been around for a couple of years but with their LP range of monitors, offer an incredibly detailed listening experience for silly money – the Holy Grail of studio monitoring, basically.
+This Californian company have only been around for a couple of years but with their LP range of studio monitors (opens in new tab), offer an incredibly detailed listening experience for silly money – the Holy Grail of studio monitoring, basically.

 The LP range is named after Lone Pine, a charming-sounding town near the Kali Audio base and these new IN speakers maintain that wonderful ethos, named after Independence, a town that is ‘one up’ from Lone Pine on the map.